asia-pacific-energy-research-centre/aperc-osemosys/README.md

 Results are saved in `./results/` in a file called `results.xlsx`.
 Rename `results.xslx` to `results_supply.xslx` (or a name of your choice as long as it contains the word "results").

 ### 4.4.
 Visualize the results (optional)
 Follow the instructions using the [8th_outlook_visualisations](https://github.com/asia-pacific-energy-research-centre/8th_outlook_visualisations) repository to visualize the results.
-You will need the two results files created above:
+You will need the results files:
 - `results_demands.xslx`
 - `results_supply.xslx`

+*Note*: You can open another Command Prompt to perform the charting commands (i.e., you do not need to close the `ose-env` environment.)